 In restructurings where principal is forgiven, the amount of the forgiveness is immediately charged off.
 In restructurings where accrued interest is forgiven, the interest is reversed (if current year interest) or charged off (if prior year interest).
-There were no charge-offs recorded at the modification date for the year ending December 31, 2014.
+There were no troubled debt restructurings that occurred during the years ended December 31, 2015, 2014 and 2013.

-The predominate form of concession granted for troubled debt restructuring included the extension of terms due to cashflow constrictions enabling the borrower to fund the original payment amount.
+The predominant form of concession granted for troubled debt restructuring includes the extension of terms due to cash flow constrictions enabling the borrower to fund the original payment amount.
 At times these terms might be offset with incremental payments, collateral or new borrower guarantees, in which case we assess all of the modified terms to determine if the overall modification qualifies as a troubled debt restructuring.